iRNA-COSI/APAeval/benchmarking_workflows/identification/identification_dockers/README.md

 *OpenEBench/iRNA COSI APAeval benchmarking **Docker declarations** for the **identification** benchmarking event; to be used with the [OEB compatible Nextflow benchmarking workflow][main-nf]*.
 ___

 This README is a brief recap of the three OEB benchmarking workflow steps that are computed in their individual containers.
-For a general introduction to **APAeval summary workflows** see [the main summary workflow `README.md`][readme-swf].
-For a more detailed description of the APAeval **identification** summary workflow see [the identification summary workflow `README.md`][readme-iswf].
+For a general introduction to **APAeval benchmarking workflows** see [the main benchmarking workflow `README.md`][readme-swf].
+For a more detailed description of the APAeval **identification** benchmarking workflow see [the identification benchmarking workflow `README.md`][readme-iswf].

 >**NOTE for developers:**